 The Sprout Film Festival was founded in 2003 and is programmed and supported by Sprout, a New York City based non-profit organization dedicated to bringing innovative programming to individuals with I/DD.

 The success of the Sprout Film Festival gave rise to the Sprout Touring Film Festival that travels the country to inspire people from every walk of life.
-Audiences will have the unique chance to view these wonderful and thought-provoking films here in Jamestown, NY on September 18, 2019 at the Reg Lenna Center for the Arts!
+Audiences have had the unique chance to view these wonderful and thought-provoking films here in Jamestown, NY pre-pandemic.
+It is our hope to be able to offer the Sprout Film Festival once again very soon!
 Please check back often to learn more.